Why Dellin Betances Can’t Stop Bleeding And What It Means For The Yankees

 Yankee reliever Dellin Betances has been dealing with a bloody ring finger that he cut only a week or so ago, and whenever he takes the ball, it starts bleeding again.
 While there have been some concerns that the cut isn’t healing faster, the Yankees haven’t given him a break long enough to stop re-aggravating the injury.
 Whether it is in a game, a bullpen session, or long tossing to stay loose, the cut opens back up and starts seeping a fairly copious amount of blood for such a small injury.

 Part of the problem is the specific location o the cut being on a pressure point for the grip used in some of Betance’s pitches according to NJ Advance Media.
-While the Yankees would have likely shut him down for a week to 10 days earlier in the season, in the final month when they are trying to secure home field advantage in the wild card standings, he is too valuable to lose.
+While the Yankees would have likely shut him down for a week to 10 days earlier in the season, in the final month when they are trying to secure home-field advantage in the wild-card standings, he is too valuable to lose.
 The Yankees have had problems with the pitching staff all year, and without closer Aroldis Chapman back from the disabled list yet, the Yankees need all the effective arms they can get for the back-end of the game.

 Here's how Dellin Betances is managing the blood — wiping it on his pants. pic.twitter.com/RNMO7VWeJg